-An updated formulation of tenofovir that is easier on the kidneys and bones may soon offer a new option for pre-exposure prophylaxis (PrEP), according to findings from the DISCOVER study presented this week at the 2019 Conference on Retroviruses and Opportunistic Infections (CROI) in Seattle.
+An updated formulation of tenofovir that is easier on the kidneys and bones may soon offer a new option for pre-exposure prophylaxis (PrEP) for men who have sex with men, according to findings from the DISCOVER study presented this week at the 2019 Conference on Retroviruses and Opportunistic Infections (CROI) in Seattle.

-The Descovy combination pill, containing tenofovir alafenamide (TAF) and emtricitabine, was shown to work as well as the widely used Truvada pill containing tenofovir disiproxil fumarate (TDF) and emtricitabine for HIV prevention.
+The Descovy combination pill, containing tenofovir alafenamide (TAF) and emtricitabine, was shown to work as well as the widely used Truvada pill containing tenofovir disiproxil fumarate (TDF) and emtricitabine for HIV prevention in a study of mostly gay ad bisexual men.
 People who used daily Descovy had smaller changes in kidney biomarkers and slightly less bone loss.
 But many experts emphasize that Truvada is safe and effective for most people taking PrEP.

 “The very low incidence of HIV in both treatment arms, combined with Descovy’s improved renal and bone safety as compared with Truvada, demonstrate that Descovy for PrEP may help build on the progress made by Truvada, a proven public health tool in the fight against HIV,” lead researcher Bradley Hare, MD, of Kaiser Permanente San Francisco said in a press release from Gilead Sciences, which makes both pills.